 Pacific Rim National Park, British Columbia

 Looking to camp in British Columbia?
 Perched on the edge of the Pacific in Tofino, camping at Green Point in Pacific Rim National Park will give you a new understanding of the wild, west coast.
 The campground has been upgraded, and the wait has been worth it in order to access the beauty and amazing Tofino hiking trails in this rainforested park on the edge of the Pacific.

 The campground fronts onto the wide expanse of spectacular Long Beach, and is close to many beautiful Tofino hikes.
 There’s nothing between you and Japan except for the wild pounding surf of the Pacific Ocean.
 Click here if you’re looking for more British Columbia camping tips.

 Camping tips for new campers

 If you’re new to camping and the camping experience, great news!
-Parks Canada and Mountain Equipment Co-op have partnered to offer an exciting new service at Green Point at Long Beach Beach.
-It’s called Equipped Camping.
+Parks Canada and Mountain Equipment Co-op have partnered to offer Equipped Camping at Green Point campground at Long Beach.

 There are five of these reservable, equipped camping walk-in sites.
 They are fully kitted out and set up with tents, sleeping bags and pads, cooking equipment and a fire pit.
 This is the perfect way to ease into camping for new campers.
 This is especially true if you’re not sure whether your family will love it.
 It also saves you the trouble of buying (and hauling) all of the necessary equipment yourself.